 - Check the Start this connection automatically checkbox and click Next.

-- Now go back to the Connect wireless pane and connect to the wireless network.
+- Connect to the wireless network.

 Many users reported that this solution worked for them, so be sure to try it out.

 How do I reset my network security key?

 - Enter your router’s IP address in the address bar.
 Usually it’s 192.168.0.1.

 - Once you log in, navigate to Wireless security.

 - From there you should be able to change or reset your network security key.